seb86/github-to-wordpress-update-readme-script/README.md

-# Github to WordPress.org Update readme.txt Script
+# GitHub to WordPress.org Update readme.txt Script

+A simple script to update the readme.txt file in the trunk or any tagged version from your GitHub repository to your WordPress.org plugin SVN.

+## Overview 🔔

 Sometimes you just want to update the readme.txt file so that you are up to date with the latest release of WordPress or you want to correct some spelling or change a link instead of a full plugin release.
 This allows you to do that.

+This script is dummy proof and you do NOT need to configure anything so long as you have setup your GIT and SVN login globally.
+This is to insure you have write permission.
+Otherwise you will be asked to login every step of the way a GIT or SVN command runs before it proceeds.

-This script is dummy proof.
-No need to configure anything.
-Just run the script and follow the instructions as you go along.
+Just run the script and follow the instructions as you go along and your readme.txt file will be up in no time.

+### Is This Free?

+Yes, it's free.
+But here's what you should _really_ care about:
+* Steps are easy to understand.
+* Does everything for you.

-## Features
+## ✔️ Features

 * Supports HTTPS and SSH connections.
 * Specify your remote when fetching from your repository.

 ## What does the script do?
 This script will pull down your remote GIT and the SVN you want to update, copy the readme.txt file and commit it to WordPress.org.